TEALSK12/introduction-to-computer-science/do_now_26.md

-# Do Now 2.6 Bouncing Ball
+# Do now 2.6 - Bouncing ball

 1. Open a new Snap! project and change the sprite's costume to a ball.